 Prof.dr.
-Henderik A. Proper, Erik to friends, is Head of Academic Affairs of at the Luxembourg Institute of Science and Technology (LIST) in Luxembourg, and senior research manager within its IT for Innovative Services (ITIS) department.
-He also holds a chair in Information Systems at the Radboud University Nijmegen.
-Furthermore, he chairs the Enterprise Engineering research network involving researchers from a.o. these two institutions.
+Henderik A. Proper, Erik to friends, is an FNR PEARL Laureate, and Head of Academic Affairs of at the Luxembourg Institute of Science and Technology (LIST) in Luxembourg, and senior research manager within its IT for Innovative Services (ITIS) department.
+He also holds an adjunct chair in Computer Science at the University of Luxembourg.

 Erik has a mixed background, covering a variety of roles in both academia and industry.
 His professional passion is the further development of the field of enterprise engineering, and enterprise modelling in particular.
 His long experience in teaching and coaching a wide variety of people enables him to involve and engage others in this development.
 He has co-authored several journal papers, conference publications and books.
 His main research interests include enterprise engineering and enterprise modelling, which includes enterprise architecture, systems theory, business/IT alignment and conceptual modelling